PierreSenellart/provsql/doc/provsql.md

    PostgreSQL version 9.x, and is installed automatically for PostgreSQL version >= 10; on Homebrew, in the `ossp-uuid` package).

-4. Optionally, for probability computation, any or all of the following
+4. Optionally, for probability computation through knowledge compilation, any or all of the following software:
-   software:

    * `c2d`, from http://reasoning.cs.ucla.edu/c2d/download.php